3253group3/FinalProject/README.md

 * Gradient Boosting (GBC)
 * Deep Neural Network (DNN)

+### Imbalanced data

+The data sets are imbalanced, with 88% no and 12% yes.
+Balanced data set is created for training and comparing to the imbalanced data set.

 ### Comparison of models and Results:

+#### Results baseline (unbalanced) classes

 | Classifier | Best Parameters | | Precision | Recall | Accuracy |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |